Mianotes/.github/profile/README.md

 Humans use the web app to organise notes, folders, links, documents, and summaries.
 Agents use the API to retrieve context, save decisions, update notes, and keep knowledge useful over time.

-Mianotes stores knowledge as plain Markdown files on the filesystem, so your notes stay portable, readable, and easy to run locally on your computer or on your own server.
+Your knowledge stays private, portable, readable, and easy to run locally on your computer or on your own server.

 ## Meet Mia